mrbinky3000/mrb3k-react-webpack-boilerplate/README.md

 ## Scripts

 ### `npm run test`
-Run tests using [Karma](https://karma-runner.github.io/1.0/index.html) and [Enzyme](https://github.com/airbnb/enzyme) (created by the folks at Airbnb) Generates code coverage reports using [Isparta](https://github.com/douglasduteil/isparta).
+Run tests using [Karma](https://karma-runner.github.io/1.0/index.html), Jasmine, and [Enzyme](https://github.com/airbnb/enzyme) (created by the folks at Airbnb) Generates code coverage reports using [Isparta](https://github.com/douglasduteil/isparta).

 ### `npm run test:watch`
 Run the same tests as `npm run test` but continues to watch your project and run tests after each update to a test file.